Dives-sur-Mer

 Dives-sur-Mer ([div syʁ mɛʁ], literally Dives on Sea; Dives sus Mé) is a commune in the Calvados department in Normandy in northwestern France.

 History

-It was from harbour of Dives-sur-Mer that William the Conqueror set out on the Norman Conquest of England in 1066.
-A monumental plaque in the church lists the companions of the Conqueror.
+It was from the harbour of Dives-sur-Mer that William the Conqueror set out on the Norman Conquest of England in 1066.
+On the night before sailing to Pevensey Bay for battle, William and 475 barons and knights from Normandy, Flanders and Brittany attended Dives-sur-Mer church for Mass and prayers.

+After much research in the 18th century, the French government placed a monumental plaque in the church listing by name all 475 companions of the Conqueror on that great mission.
+Book One of One Family's Journey Through Ten Centuries, by William Lilly, contains analysis at Appendix d, p.
+1395 of the efforts to determine who those knights were.
 The medieval wooden market hall and the 13th-14th-century church are the main attractions of the town.

 Population

 Transport

 Dives-sur-Mer is served by two stations on the railway line from Deauville to Dives-sur-Mer: Gare de Dives-Cabourg and the station Dives-sur-Mer-Port-Guillaume.
 Train services operate year-round at weekends as well as on weekdays during the summer season.
 Dives is also on line no. 20 of the Calvados bus company Bus Verts du Calvados.

+Sport

+SU Dives-Cabourg is a football club, that was formed in 1929 and plays at Stade André Heurtematte.